Indian Rupee (film)

 Indian Rupee is a 2011 Indian Malayalam satirical film written and directed by Ranjith Balakrishnan, and produced by August Cinema.
 The film stars Prithviraj Sukumaran, Thilakan, Tini Tom and Jagathy Sreekumarin along with significant roles for Fahad Fasil, Asif Ali and Joju George in cameo appearance.

-The film was released on 26 October 2011 coinciding with Diwali and to a positive response from critics.
+The film was released on 26 October 2011, coinciding with Diwali and to a positive response from critics.
 It received numerous accolades including National Film Award for Best Feature Film in Malayalam and Kerala State Film Award for Best Film.

 Plot

 Indian Rupee is a satirical dig on making quick money without sweating it out and youth blindly following on such examples.
 Jayaprakash or JP is a small-time real estate dealer based in Calicut, who dreams of making it big someday.
 JP is a school drop-out and in love with his cousin Beena who is a doctor, though her parents are not aware of his feelings for her.
 JP along with his partner CH is scouting for land deals.
 He is working under a senior agent Raayin but wishes to break free as soon as possible.
-He believes that his fortunes are up for a change, when Achutha Menon, an old widower approaches him to sell off his first son's land assets, the deal never happens.
-Achutha Menon stays with JP and CH, he became a part of their life.
+He believes that his fortune is about to change, when Achutha Menon, an old widower approaches him to sell off his son's land.
+The deal never happens but Achutha Menon stays with JP and CH, and becomes a part of their life.
 Things start happening in a fantastic way for JP, soon after.
 JP manages to earn a decent fortune after some smart moves and tricks, but he learns some valuable lessons by the end of the process.
 The person whom JP tried to cheat, "Golden" Pappan, helps him out in this.
-Jayaprakash later vows to make money from an honest day's work, instead of through tricky deals.
+JP vows to make money in an honest way, instead of through tricky deals.